ExoticDG/.prtgn/README.md

 We offer encrypted files only select programs have the ability to understand, so your RAM cash and USB serial is safe with us!

 > [!CAUTION]
-> PRTGN is NOT ment as a file type for critical information and therefor the security is treated as such.
+> PRTGN is NOT meant as a file type for critical information and therefor the security is treated as such.
-> We will take security issues and treat them as problems, though ultimetly PRTGN shouldnt be relied on for security.
+> We will take security issues and treat them as problems, though ultimately PRTGN shouldn't be relied on for security.
 >
-> PRTGN is NOT at falt for any information that gets seen through the use of our files
+> PRTGN is NOT at fault for any information that gets seen through the use of our files

 Along with that we have a wonderful Protogen friendly CLI interface, and a built in translation for Human or other species's to understand.

 Have a look at our wonderful command structure!
 Start out with 'prtgn' and then apply any of the following sub commands!

 >[!TIP]
->Check out out [wiki](https://github.com/ExoticDG/.prtgn/wiki) for the diffrent commands!
+>Check out out [wiki](https://github.com/ExoticDG/.prtgn/wiki) for the different commands!

 ## A few other protogen repositories

-[Proto-OS](https://github.com/dimitrivlachos/Proto-OS), "An operating system for a Protogen head which utilises computer vision and machine learning to replicate the user's facial expressions and eye position onto the exterior displays of the character head.
+[Proto-OS](https://github.com/dimitrivlachos/Proto-OS), "An operating system for a Protogen head which utilizes computer vision and machine learning to replicate the user's facial expressions and eye position onto the exterior displays of the character head.
 Made for an RPI4." -- [dimitrivlachos](https://github.com/dimitrivlachos)

 [Proto-Ear-Twitch](https://github.com/stef1949/Proto-Ear-Twitch), "Code for controlling protogen ears" -- [stef1949](https://github.com/stef1949)